On intersection cohomology with torus actions of complexity one: Betti numbers of complexity-one smooth -varieties

 By substituting $u = v = -t$, it follows that

-According to \cite[Section 5]{LS13} the smoothness assumption on $X(\EE)$ implies that the toric variety $X(\EE_{y})$ associated with the fan $\EE_{y}$ is smooth for every $y\in Y$.
-We conclude by using Lemma \ref{lemma1} on the right-hand side ($\EE_{0}$ of Example \ref{example1} is replaced by $\EE_{y}$) to obtain the required formula.
+According to \cite[Chapter II]{KKMS73} the smoothness assumption on $X(\EE)$ implies that the toric variety $X(\EE_{y})$ associated with the fan $\EE_{y}$ is smooth for every $y\in Y$.
+By using the description of the fiber of quotient map in \cite[Proposition 7.10]{AH06} on the right-hand side ($\EE_{0}$ of Example \ref{example1} is replaced by $\EE_{y}$), we obtain the required formula.

 In the general case, one can realize $X(\EE)$ as the quotient $X(\hat{\EE})/G,$ where $X(\hat{\EE})$ is smooth and $G$ is a finite abelian group by changing the ambient lattice $N$.
 Hence $X(\EE)$ is rationally smooth \cite[Proposition A1 iii)]{Bri99} and so